sudar/wp-plugin-in-github/README.md

 wp-plugin-in-gitbub
 ===================

-Collection of shell scripts that I am using to manage and deploy WordPress Plugins from github into svn
+Collection of bash scripts that I am using to manage and deploy my WordPress Plugins from github into WordPress official repository svn.

 Make sure you have `git-svn` installed.
 In Ubuntu you can do `sudo apt-get install git-svn`